Updated October 2017

 For this metric, we scored each model based on its edge-to-edge quickness, carving ability, and edge hold.
 The three products that stand out most for carving performance are the Nordica Enforcer 93

-.
-The Enforcers took the overall top score in this category to no one's surprise and the Mantras
+took the overall top score in this category to no one's surprise and the Mantras

-were voted a close second, but the Venturi
+were voted a close second.

 Once you wander off the groomed trails, any condition possible can be thrown your way.
 This past season, we encountered a generous amount of powder (thank you Ullr), but also: wind-buff, bumps, corn snow, breakable crust, boilerplate, and everything in between.
 The variability is immense, and we're asking a lot for a ski to shine in pristine to tough conditions.
 Because of this, we decided to rate each competitor on its performance in different snow conditions.
 And we begin this by evaluating everyone's favorite: powder.